emretapci/endian-code/README.md

 /*
  decode() params:
-  array: array to be decoded
+  array: array or buffer to be decoded
   size: number's size in bytes
   bigEndian: true for big endian, false for little endian */